🧮 Free Calculator

 Negotiation tip: Compare gross fixed and net after tax when comparing offers — a higher CTC with a bigger variable component or lower basic can change take-home and PF base differently than it looks on paper.

-Income Tax →
+Income Tax Calculator →

 Frequently asked questions